twlab/cig-pipelines/pipelines/pangenome/wgs.doc.md

 ## Inputs
 * sample [String] - sample name for outputs
 * fastqs [File] - an array of read1 and read2 fastqs
 * gbz [File] - giraffe pangenome GBZ
 * dist [File] - pangenome dist
 * min [File] - pangenome min
-* sample [String] - reference name to extract from the graph
+* reference_name [String] - reference name to extract from the graph

 ## Steps
 ### Map to the Pangenome with VG Giraffe [run_giraffe]